usafa-astro-331/Astro-331-2023-Spring/lab_04_attitude/README.md

 ## attitude determination

-Now you will test FlatSAT's attitude sensor.
+Now you will test FlatSAT's attitude sensor as the reaction wheel changes spacecraft attitude.

 Install an SD card into FlatSAT.
 Open and upload `lab_04_attitude.ino`.
 Open the serial plotter and place FlatSAT in different orientations.
 Wave a magnet around the sensor.
 Disconnect FlatSAT.